 \subsection{CIFAR-10 Experiments}

 We experiment with our proposed method on ResNet18, ResNet20, and ResNet32 trained on CIFAR-10 along with the baseline methods, such as BadNet, FT, and TBT.
 We also compare our partial method, CFT, with our complete method (CFT+BR) which includes the \textit{Bit Reduction}.
 During the iterations of CFT+BR, we observed that the total loss spikes after each \textit{Bit Reduction} and quickly decreases again and eventually converges to a solution $\theta + \Delta\theta$ as described in Equation~\ref{eq:deltatheta}.
-Figure~\ref{fig:loss} shows the loss progress after each epoch with one batch of data while optimizing a constrained weight perturbation $\Delta\theta$ to a ResNet18 model on CIFAR-10 data set.
-After every 100 iterations, we apply \textit{Bit Reduction} which causes spikes in the loss curve.
+Figure~\ref{fig:loss} shows the loss progress after each epoch with one batch of data while optimizing a constrained weight perturbation $\Delta\theta$ to a ResNet18 model on the CIFAR-10 data set.
+After every 100 iterations, we apply \textit{Bit Reduction}, which causes spikes in the loss curve.

-The experiment results are summarized in Table~\ref{tab:comparison}.
-Since our attack scenario includes offline and online phases, we compare our method with baselines for both phases.
+We compare our method with baselines for both phases since our attack scenario includes offline and online phases.
 Recall that in the offline phase, the optimization takes place to find the vulnerable bit locations and generate a trigger pattern.
 First, we evaluate the modified models with the corresponding trigger patterns.
-Then, for each modified part of the weight parameters, we look for a matching target page location on the profiled memory which constitutes the online phase.
+Then, for each modified part of the weight parameters, we look for a matching target page location on the profiled memory, which constitutes the online phase.
 If multiple bits need to be flipped in the memory, we choose the one with the largest gradient value so that we get the maximum possible performance from the baselines.
 Finally, DRAM Match Rate $r_{match}$ is calculated as explained in Section~\ref{sec:metrics}.

-BadNet and FT have no control over the $N_{flip}$ since they do not introduce any constraints during the optimization.
-Therefore, in the offline phase, BadNet requires up to one and a half million bit flips to successfully inject a backdoor.
-Although FT modifies only the last layer while keeping the other layers constant, meaning fewer bit flips than BadNet, we observe that up to 8,667 bits have to be flipped.
-TBT has control on the number of modified parameters which enables partial control on the $N_{flip}$ since the number of modified parameters limits the maximum value $N_{flip}$ can get.
-Therefore, we select the results that reproduce their claimed performance in the original work~\cite{rakin2020tbt} without modifying too many weight parameters and increasing the $N_{flip}$ too much, and thus, decreasing $r_{match}$ further.
-In the offline phase, TBT finds a much smaller number of bits compared to BadNet and FT due to the limit on the modified parameters.
+The experiment results are summarized in Table~\ref{tab:comparison}.